 ABOUT YOU

 The final questions are just to collect a little bit of information about yourself.
-This helps us confirm that we’re representing the views of all of the different types of people who attended the event, to let us see whether different types of people have different opinions, and to demonstrate to our funders whether we are meeting our promise to programme events that appeal to a broad range of people.
+This helps Hull 2017 confirm that they are representing the views of all of the different types of people who attended the events, to let them see whether different types of people have different opinions, and to demonstrate to their funders whether they are meeting their promise to programme events that appeal to a broad range of people.
 You don’t have to answer all of these questions, and pleased be assured that your answers will not be linked to any personal information when we analyse the data.

 What is your post code?
-(If you live outside the UK, please enter country of residence) (This will be used for evaluation purposes only, to map audiences for our project)
+(If they live outside the UK, please ask for their country of residence) (IF THEY ASK, SAY: This will be used for evaluation purposes only, to map audiences for this project)